Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Contact your Family Advocacy Program office or Military and Family Support Center.

 This program is a voluntary in-home service.
 New parents receive educational and social support through home visits.
-Staff provide information and resources on parenting, family life, handling stress, health, introduce infant massage, and help in finding other needed services, and resources.
+Due to the COVID 19 Pandemic safety protocols, New Parent Support services are provided by telephone or virtually via Microsoft Teams until further notice.
+Staff provide information and resources on parenting, family life, handling stress, health, breast-feeding, introduce infant massage, and help in finding other needed services, and resources.
 This program utilizes the curriculum of the Nurturing Families program.

 There are New Parent Support staff certified as Child Passenger Safety Technicians who are able to provide education on car seat safety and demonstrate to both expecting and current parents how to properly install car seats in the vehicles.